dunedinsoftware/dunedinsoftware.github.io/trends.md

 ## EUR
 ![stationarity](figs/trend_stationarity_eur_t1.png)

 What we're looking for is the solid red line (the median correlation of $T$ between the training and test chunks) outside limits of the dotted (-0.20, +0.20) weak significance thresholds.
 The first two charts are inconclusive, but the EUR chart suggests a weak correlation in the $55 \leq n \leq 100$ range.
 Note that this correlation makes no assumptions about the *direction* of the trend for a given train/test period: $T$ is the same whether the security advances in the train period and declines in the test period or advances or declines in both together.

-Something we haven't done is to back out a drift component from the T. Assume:
+Something we haven't done is to back out a drift component $d$ from the T. Assume:

   $$chunk\enspace size = \lambda T + c $$

 then solve for $c$ in $T_{ret}$ and $T_{all}$, disregarding $\lambda$, leaving:

-  $$drift\enspace coefficient = 1.0 - \frac{c_{ret}}{c_{all}}$$
+  $$d = 1.0 - \frac{c_{ret}}{c_{all}}$$

 which comes out as $\approx$ 0.21 for GSPC.